Christmas Time Is Here: Background

 "Christmas Time Is Here" was composed by jazz pianist Vince Guaraldi to accompany the opening of the 1965 television special A Charlie Brown Christmas.
 It was originally written as an instrumental, but producer Lee Mendelson decided that the song needed lyrics.
 Mendelson recalled, "When we looked at the show about a month before it was to go on the air, I said, 'That's such a pretty melody; maybe we should try and find some people to put some lyrics to it.
 When he was unable to find someone available, he wrote the lyrics himself:

 So I sat down with an envelope — I'll never forget this — at our kitchen table and wrote 'Christmas Time Is Here' in about ten minutes.
 It was a poem that just came to me — never changed the words to this day.
 It was only about a minute long.
 And Vince got a bunch of little kids together to sing it.

 The vocals for the song were provided by the children's choir at St. Paul's Episcopal Church in San Rafael, California.
 Guaraldi had previously performed with the ensemble at his May 1965 "jazz mass" performance at Grace Cathedral which was released album At Grace Cathedral.

 The song has since become a perennial Christmas classic.
 Drummer Jerry Granelli of the Vince Guaraldi Trio commented, "It's amazing: Vince finally wrote a standard.
 'Christmas Time Is Here' has been recorded as a standard, and Vince always wanted to write a standard.
 So he made it."

+In the original 1965 broadcast print of A Charlie Brown Christmas, a broadcast version of this vocal song can be heard in the opening scene along with the Coca-Cola sponsorship segment.
+This broadcast vocal take, which was not included in the list of recording sessions for the 2022 deluxe album, differs from the album version in that it concludes with "Christmas Time" repeated several times after the last verse.